-- Peel and stick backsplashes are sheets of lightweight, thin material, usually plastic, that stick directly to the wall by means of a self adhesive.
+- Peel and stick backsplashes are sheets of lightweight, thin material, usually plastic, that stick directly to the wall using a self-adhesive.

 - No grout, mortar, seam sealer or other materials normally associated with ceramic tile are required.

 - In some cases, it may be necessary to add extra adhesive to the backsplash sheets to help them stick.